What can I do at home to improve my broadband connection?

 If the wiring in your house is faulty, it can interrupt the connection and slow your speed.

 Hire a qualified electrician or a Telstra technician to check and fix your wiring.
-Call 13 22 00 to discuss this service.
+Contact us to discuss this service.

 Telstra Tech Support is unable to assist with non-Telstra modems and devices.
 We do offer a Telstra Platinum service in person, and over the phone, that may be able to help with non-Telstra equipment and more advanced enquiries.
 (Additional fees apply)